Medical Policy: 08.01.24

 Tear film imaging (e.g., LipiView Ocular Surface Interferometer) is considered investigational because its clinical value has not been established.

-Infared imaging of the Meibomian glands to diagnose dry eye syndrome/Meibomian gland dysfunction is considered investigational
+Infared imaging/Near-infrared dual imaging of the Meibomian glands to diagnose dry eye syndrome/Meibomian gland dysfunction is considered investigational

-The trials of thermal pulsation, intranasal neurostimulation (e.g. Lipiflow, Thermoflo and TrueTear) do not provide strong evidence of long term efficacy.
+The trials of thermal pulsation, intranasal neurostimulation (e.g. Lipiflow, Thermoflo and TrueTear) do not provide strong evidence of long-term efficacy.
 The guidelines for the management of dry eye syndrome do not mention these modalities for treatment at this time.
+There is not strong evidence for long-term or significant benefit over artificial tears.
+There is a lack of FDA approval for enzyme-based treatment at this time.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.